Stadium Shah Alam LRT station

-The Stadium Shah Alam LRT station is a light rapid transit (LRT) station that will serve the suburb of Section 13 of Shah Alam in Selangor, Malaysia.
+The Stadium Shah Alam LRT station is a light rapid transit (LRT) station that serves the suburb of Section 13 of Shah Alam in Selangor, Malaysia.
 It serves as one of the stations on the Shah Alam line.
-The station will be built nearby Shah Alam Stadium car park.
-The station will be a main route to Shah Alam Stadium, Management and Science University (MSU) campus and AEON Mall Shah Alam.
+The station is located near Shah Alam Stadium car park.
+The station features a unique design theme as compared to the other stations on the line, bringing a more sports-themed surrounding, and is the main point of access to the upcoming reconstruction of the Shah Alam Stadium into the Shah Alam Sports Complex (Malay: Kompleks Sukan Shah Alam, KSSA), Management and Science University (MSU) campus, and AEON Mall Shah Alam.